SQM2021/SQM2021.github.io/_pages/sponsors.md

 # Sponsors

-Thanks to all sponsors for kind contributions to the SQM2022 conference.
+Thanks to all sponsors for their kind contributions to the SQM2022 conference.